 Unfortunately, despite Shree Lal Joshi and his sons’ attempts to promote Phad art, there are currently fewer than 10 artists working on it full-time.
 The majority of interested parties visit the Joshi-founded institution to take art classes.

-For more art-related content join us on Instagram: rooftop_app or download our app available for both iOS or Android devices.
+For more art-related content join us on Instagram: rooftop_app or download our app available for both iOS and Android devices.

 Because really, How much art is too much art?